MATH 1100 01/03 8:00 a.m./9:30 a.m. TTh WRT 009 Spring Semester 2012

 Attendance is not a component of your point total, but the lectures provide an important complement to the text, sometimes presenting a different focus on the material.
 A dearth of quizzes will negatively impact your grade.

 Although this text has undergone several revisions, it is not perfect.
 I shall try to draw to your attention any inaccuracies I notice.
-You are invited to draw errata to my attention.
+You are invited to draw errata to my attention, including errata in my webspace.
 You are also invited to correct any mistakes I make in lecture.

 This handout has been prepared using PC-Write.
 You should learn to use a word processor before you graduate.
 (It has been revised using the TPU texteditor on ICEMAN/COBRA/VIPER, textedit on a Sun, Kedit under Debian Linux, and gedit under Ubuntu Linux.)